Connection to MGnify API

 List directories of the files to be analysed:

-Replace the str with your own path to folder containing your files. * allows to query all the file with the .fa extension.
+Replace the str with your own path to folder containing your files. *

-files = glob.glob('../example-data/genomes/*.fa')
+= glob.glob('../example-data/genomes/*.fa') files

 files